vladimir-popov/vim-navigator/README.md

 Navigator has an option to show contents in different modes:

-  - 'b' a base mode in which the contents are shown in the same windows as the current buffer
+  - 'b' a mode in which the contents are shown in the same windows as the current buffer
-  - 'r' a default mode in which the contents are shown in the new window split vertically
+  - 'r' a default mode in which the contents are shown in the new window split vertically on right side of the buffer.

 To change an open mode you should override the `g:navigator_open_mode` variable.
 To do so, add the following to your `.vimrc`: